 How To Manage Social Anxiety: Tips And Tricks

-For people with social anxiety disorder, interacting with others in social situations can bring intense fear and anxiety, and can lead to avoiding the situation altogether.
+For people with social anxiety disorder, interacting with others in social situations can bring intense fear and anxiety and can lead to avoiding such situations altogether.
 This discomfort can cause significant distress and disrupt your life in a variety of ways.
-However, there may be several ways to manage social anxiety disorder.
+However, there may be several ways to manage anxiety symptoms related to such situations.
 For example, you might lean on the people you trust, attend a support group for those with social phobia, give yourself small challenges and celebrate your wins, and show yourself kindness and compassion.
 Online therapy can also be a helpful tool to connect with a licensed therapist who can teach you additional skills for managing social anxiety.

 iStock/PeopleImages